-Peach custard pie has tender peach slices baked in a simple vanilla custard and topped with a buttery streusel.
+Peach custard pie has tender peach slices baked in a simple vanilla custard topped with a buttery streusel.
 If you like peach pie a la mode, this is the pie for you!

 If you are looking for something a little different than a traditional peach pie, you are in the right place.
 This peach custard pie is creamy and delicious.